Distributed Computing by Mobile Robots: Uniform Circle Formation: Properties and Correctness

 \subsection{Small Swarms}

 We have just shown how the \CF can be solved by $n>5$ robots.
 We now consider the cases of small swarms.

-\begin{theorem} The \CF problem is solvable by $n=3$ robots in \ASYNC. \end{theorem} \begin{proof} We use the following algorithm: \begin{itemize} \item if the robots form a scalene triangle, whose largest edge has robots $r_1$ and $r_2$ as endpoints, then robot $r_3$ moves parallel to $r_1r_2$ toward the axis of $r_1r_2$; \item if the robots form an isosceles triangle with $r_1r_3=r_2r_3$, then $r_3$ moves to the closest point that forms an equilateral triangle with $r_1$ and $r_2$. \end{itemize} If the triangle is initially scalene, the robot $r$ occupying the vertex opposite to the longest edge moves orthogonal to the axis of such an edge.
-While this happens, the triangle remains scalene and $r$ keeps being the robot that has to move.
-Eventually $r$ reaches the axis of the opposite edge, it freezes, and the triangle becomes isosceles.
+\begin{theorem} The \CF problem is solvable by $n=3$ robots in \ASYNC. \end{theorem} \begin{proof} We use the following algorithm: \begin{itemize} \item if the three distances between pairs of robots are all distinct and robots $r_1$ and $r_2$ are farthest apart, then robot $r_3$ moves parallel to $r_1r_2$ toward the axis of $r_1r_2$; \item otherwise, if $r_1r_3=r_2r_3$, then $r_3$ moves to the closest point that forms an equilateral triangle with $r_1$ and $r_2$ (in case there are two such points, one is chosen arbitrarily). \end{itemize} In the first case, robot $r_3$ moves orthogonally to the axis of $r_1r_2$.
+While this happens, $r_1$ and $r_2$ remain the farthest-apart robots, and $r_3$ keeps being the robot that has to move.
+Eventually $r_3$ reaches the axis of $r_1r_2$, it freezes, and the configuration transitions to the second case, with $r_1r_3=r_2r_3$.

-If the robots are frozen and the configuration is an isosceles (and not regular) triangle, the robot $r$ occupying the vertex opposite to the base moves orthogonal to the base.
-While this happens, the configuration remains isosceles, and $r$ keeps occupying the vertex opposite to the base.
-When $r$ reaches the point that forms a \RE set with the other two robots, it freezes. \end{proof}
+If the robots are frozen and $r_1r_3=r_2r_3$, then robot $r_3$ moves orthogonally to $r_1r_2$.
+While this happens, $r_3$ remains equidistant from $r_1$ and $r_2$ and keeps being the robot that has to move.
+When $r_3$ reaches the point that forms a \RE set with the other two robots, it freezes. \end{proof}

 \begin{lemma} Let $S$ be a \UA set of $n=5$ points, all of which lie on SEC, and no two of which are antipodal.
 Then there exists a movable point of $S$ that can reach the antipodal of another point of $S$. \end{lemma} \begin{proof} By Observation~\ref{o:analogy2}, every analogy class of $S$ consists of a single point, and therefore, with a slight abuse of terminology, we may refer to movable and non-movable points (as opposed to analogy classes).
 By Proposition~\ref{p:consunmovable}, if there are two non-movable points in $S$, they are consecutive, and hence there are at most two non-movable points.
 Let $p_1$, $p_2$, $p_3$, $p_4$, $p_5$ be the points of $S$, appearing in this order around the center of SED.
 Without loss of generality, we may assume that $p_2$ and $p_4$ are movable.
 Suppose for a contradiction that neither of these two points can reach the antipodal of another point of $S$.
 Let $p_i'$ be the antipodal of $p_i$ with respect to SEC, for $1\leqslant i\leqslant 5$, and let $S'=\{p_i'\mid 1\leqslant i\leqslant 5\}$.
 Since $p_2$ cannot reach any $p_i'$, the arc $\overset\frown{p_1p_3}$ is devoid of points of $S'$.
 Similarly, since $p_4$ cannot reach any $p_i'$, the arc $\overset\frown{p_3p_5}$ is devoid of points of $S'$.
 Because no two points of $S$ are antipodal, the endpoints of these arcs cannot be in $S'$, either.
 It follows that the whole closed arc $\overset\frown{p_1p_5}$ is devoid of points of $S'$.
 Note that the arc $\overset\frown{p_5p_1}$ is strictly shorter than a half-circle, due to Observation~\ref{l:sechull} (it cannot be a half-circle, otherwise $p_1$ and $p_5$ would be antipodal).
 Therefore the arc $\overset\frown{p_1p_5}$ is strictly longer than a half-circle, and hence it contains both $p_1'$ and $p_5'$, which is a contradiction. \end{proof}